Claire Richards

 Claire Hill (born 17 August 1977) is an English singer and member of the pop group Steps.
 As a solo artist, Richards has released two studio albums: her debut, My Wildest Dreams, was released in 2019 and Euphoria, a covers album, was released in 2023.

 Richards was a contestant on the second series of Popstar to Operastar before being voted off in the semi-finals.
-She possesses the vocal range of a soprano.
 On 3 January 2013, Richards entered Celebrity Big Brother and came in fourth place.
 From April to June 2014, she was a regular panellist on Loose Women.
 Richards took part in the fourth series of The Masked Singer UK and was unmasked as “Knitting”.

 Early life

 Richards began her career in the pop trio TSD.
 They had little success and were dropped by their record label Avex after the release of their second single "Baby I Love You".
 She went on to work as a receptionist for seven months, winning the temporary worker of the month award for May 1997.